Ryan Trey: Streets Say You Miss Me

 In November 2023, he released his second studio album Streets Say You Miss Me, featuring guest appearances by Mariah the Scientist, Chase Shakur, NoCap, and Vory.
 His lead single "AIN'T EVEN FRIENDS" featuring Mariah the Scientist was released in June 2023.

 Musical style and influences

-Ryan Trey's music is characterized by its blend of melodic Rap and R&B, often featuring soulful beats and introspective lyrics.
+Trey's music is characterized by its blend of melodic Rap and R&B, often featuring soulful beats and introspective lyrics.
 He cites a wide range of influences, including artists like Drake, J. Cole, and Frank Ocean, whose music has shaped his artistic approach and lyrical style.
 Many critics have praised his style of music.